dillonchanis/frameworks-code-comparison/README.md

 ### Vue.js

 Vue.js provides filters to allow for simple text formatting.
 The filter utilizes the `|` character which is appended to the expression followed by the filter's name.
+Vue does not come with any pre-built filters.

 Filters are usable within mustache interpolations.